James R. Mills: Career

 In 1972, he authored a state law that would come to be known as the Mills Act, which allowed cities to reduce property tax for owners of a historic building in exchange for its continued preservation.
 Mills was inspired to write the law when a developer proposed demolishing the historic Hotel del Coronado in his district.
 The law was deemed unconstitutional in 1973, but voters later approved it as a constitutional amendment in 1976.
 The Mills Act, named after James Mills, has been credited with saving thousands of historic buildings from destruction in California.

 During his career, Mills was an advocate for public transportation.
+He, along with city council member Leon Williams, helped formulate what would become the San Diego Metropolitan Transit System (MTS) in the 1970s.
 In 1975, he authored a bill that would lead to the creation of the San Diego Trolley.
 At the time, the project faced opposition from some local government officials, but it later would become the model for other light rail systems and launched the so-called "second-generation of light rail" in the United States.
 After his time in the state senate, President Jimmy Carter appointed him to the board of directors of Amtrak in 1977, where he served as chairman from 1980 to 1982, when he stepped down from the board.
 California Governor George Deukmejian appointed Mills to San Diego's Metropolitan Transit Development Board (now known as the San Diego Metropolitan Transit System) in 1984, where he served as chairman from 1985 to 1994, when he stepped down from the board.
 The San Diego Metropolitan Transit System headquarters building is named after him.

-During his time as a state lawmaker, he also authored legislation that created the Old Town San Diego State Historic Park, and secured appropriations for the restoration of the Old Globe Theater, construction of the Malcolm A. Love Library at San Diego State University (his alma mater), and construction of the Third College (now known as the Thurgood Marshall College) at the University of California, San Diego.
+During his time as a state lawmaker, he also authored legislation that created Old Town San Diego State Historic Park, and secured appropriations for the restoration of the Old Globe Theatre, construction of Malcolm A. Love Library at San Diego State University (his alma mater), and construction of Third College (now known as the Thurgood Marshall College) at the University of California, San Diego.